Christopher Goddard is a Canadian composer and pianist based in Montreal.

 As a performer and advocate of contemporary music, Christopher Goddard has presented dozens of premieres by his colleagues, appearing with new music groups such as Ensemble Moto Perpetuo, Columbia Composers, Penn Composers Guild, the Wet Ink Ensemble and others.
-He has participated in the Samos Young Artist Festival, the Avant Music Festival in New York and was a member of the 2013 Lucerne Festival Academy.
+He has participated in the Samos Young Artist Festival, the Avant Music Festival in New York and was a member of the Lucerne Festival Academy in 2013.
 He performed with TACTUS, the contemporary music ensemble at the Manhattan School of Music, while studying with pianists Christopher Oldfather and Anthony de Mare.
 Previous piano studies took place with Nicole Presentey in Ottawa and Kyoko Hashimoto in Montreal.
-He will serve as Artistic Director of Ottawa New Music Creators beginning in their 2017-2018 season.